 Set Up Your Program Home Page Introduction

-- Click the Palette icon to open the Branding section.
+- Click the Branding link to open the Branding section.

 - Click Edit Instructions.